mcbal/deep-implicit-attention/README.md

 ```
 J_ij = [softmax(X W_Q W_K^T X^T / sqrt(dim))]_ij
 ```
 Transformer attention takes the couplings `J_ij` to depend on `x_i` parametrically and considers the fixed-point equation above as a single-step update equation.
-Compared to the explicit vanilla softmax attention transformer module, there's no values and the fixed-point variables `z_i`'s are fed straight into the feed-forward self-correction term.
+Compared to the explicit vanilla softmax attention transformer module, there's no values and the fixed-point variables `z_i` are fed straight into the feed-forward self-correction term.

 ### `DEQMeanFieldAttention`
 Fast and neural deep implicit attention as introduced in https://mcbal.github.io/post/deep-implicit-attention-a-mean-field-theory-perspective-on-attention-mechanisms/.